LOGIN

 Explorer

-In the Explorer phase you learn the basics of computer science, which are relevant for the further training contents as well as the cyber course.
+In the Explorer phase, you learn the fundamentals of IT that are relevant for the later stages of the program.

 missing